 We will begin, then, with the creation of the world and with God its maker, for the first fact that you must grasp is this: the renewal of creation has been wrought by the Self-same Word Who made it in the beginning.
 There is thus no inconsistency between creation and salvation; for the One Father has employed the same agent for both works, effecting the salvation of the world through the same Word Who made it in the beginning.1(18)

 The fact that the Word of God who came in the flesh is the one who created the world is significant, but it’s also necessary to rightly grasp the manner of creation.
 God did not use pre-existing matter to construct the world as a foreman builds a house.
 Instead, God spoke the whole of creation into existence out of nothing but his Word.
 Every plant, animal, ocean, and mountain was made by the power of his voice.
-At the very height of creation God placed mankind—made in his image and given the ability to know and love Him.
+At the very height of creation God placed mankind—made in his image and given the ability to know and love him.
 Athanasius describes this capacity as true life and a gift: “He reserved especial mercy for the race of men” (20).

 Creation and Fall